Jiramew/webdriver_pool/README.md

 Webdriver Pool is library for building a pool of Webdriver when using Selenium.

 Only running on python 3.
+Now only support Phantomjs.

 Here is the demo code:
 ```python